supertokens/jackson-supertokens-express/README.md

 This demo app shows how to integrate [SAML Jackson](https://github.com/boxyhq/jackson) in a Node + React app that uses SuperTokens for user authentication.
 Both SAML Jackson and Supertokens are self-hosted but can also work with hosted versions.

-A docker-compose file is provided to ease testing.

 ## Setup

 ```bash